RFunk195/HMM-Mods/Sonic Generations/STH2006 Project - 06 Score System/README.txt

 1.1 - Updated time bonus script in lua file using code provided from Hyper, lowered homing/slam bonus cap, increased rank tables for B and C rank, and added update server.

+1.2 - Disabled perfect bonus and the need for it to obtain S Ranks